-The Howard Center uses an electronic survey form to capture the data elements set forth by the BJA in the DOJ Survey of Sexual Violence.
-Following an allegation sexual abuse, assault, and/or harassment, the PREA Compliance Manager completes the Howard Center PREA survey.
-From this, the PREA Compliance Manager and/or Agency PREA Coordinator can run data aggregate reports detailing incidents to date.
-This provides specific information such as the time incidents most frequently occur, area in which incident occurred, number of victims, outcome of the investigation outcome, etc. These reports allow Park Street and agency leadership staff to determine trends and prevent future incidents of sexual abuse and sexual assault.
+The Howard Center uses an electronic survey form/database to capture the data elements set forth by the BJA in the DOJ Survey of Sexual Victimization Juvenile Incident (FORM SSV-IJ).
+Following an allegation sexual abuse, assault, and/or harassment, the Program Director/PREA Compliance Manager enters data into the Howard Center PREA survey form/database.
+From this, Park Street Program Director runs a data report detailing incidents - i.e., time incidents most frequently occur, area in which incident occurred, number of victims, outcome of the investigation outcome, etc. These reports allow Park Street to complete the Survey of Sexual Victimization Summary Form for Locally or Privately-Operated Juvenile Facilities (FORM SSV-6).
+This form is completed and sent to the Agency PREA Coordinator, who then sends it onto the State of Vermont as required per contract.
+These completed forms are also posted on the agency's website (Safe Environment Standards - Howard Center).